Sam Stockley: Later career

-In January 2010 he came out of retirement to sign with Hungarian club Ferencvárosi TC in a coaching capacity, then managed by Craig Short.
+In January 2010, he came out of retirement to sign with Hungarian club Ferencvárosi TC in a coaching capacity, then managed by Craig Short.
 He played 15 Nemzeti Bajnokság I (top flight) games in 2009–10, also featuring four times in 2010–11 under László Prukner.

 In January 2011, he joined Conference North club Telford United.
-However, without making a single first team appearance for the "Bucks", Stockley signed for league rivals Droylsden the following month – to the frustration of Telford manager Andy Sinton.
+However, without making a single first-team appearance for the "Bucks", Stockley signed for league rivals Droylsden the following month – to the frustration of Telford manager Andy Sinton.
 Later in the year he travelled to the US to sign with F.C.
 New York of the newly formed USL Pro (third tier).
-They fared poorly in 2011, not reaching the play-offs having finished fifth in the six team division.
+They fared poorly in 2011, not reaching the playoffs, having finished fifth in the six-team division.
 Professional football did not return to the Belson Stadium in 2012, as the club did not enter a league competition.
 In April 2012, Stockley signed for the Carolina RailHawks of the North American Soccer League for the 2012 season.

 Coaching career

-Stockley had helped to coach the academy at Wycombe Wanderers, Port Vale and Ferencvárosi, but got his first full-time coaching role as Director of Raleigh at Triangle Futbol Club from 2012 to 2014.
-He spent 2013 to 2017 as assistant first-team coach at Carolina RailHawks, and also coached girls' football for the North Carolina FC Youth.
+Stockley had helped to coach the academy at Wycombe Wanderers, Port Vale and Ferencvárosi but got his first full-time coaching role as Director of Raleigh at Triangle Futbol Club from 2012 to 2014.
+He spent 2013 to 2017 as assistant first-team coach at Carolina RailHawks and also coached girls' football for the North Carolina FC Youth.
 In January 2017, he was recruited to the Xavier Musketeers coaching staff by Kacey White.
 Eight months later he was appointed as the new Girls' Technical Director and Associate Girls' Development Academy Director at the West Florida Flames.
 He later went on to scout for the United States national soccer team.
 He was appointed head of coaching at Cymru North club Llandudno in August 2020.

-Lexington SC

 In October 2021, Stockley was announced as the Sporting Director for Lexington Sporting Club which will compete in third-division professional American soccer league USL League One in the regular 2023 season.
 On 13 October 2022, Lexington named Stockley first-team manager.
+He stepped down as manager on 17 September 2023 to focus entirely on his role as sporting director.
+Stockley took over as interim head coach for Lexington SC's USL Super League team in March 2025.
+In May 2025, he served a three-game suspension for violating the league's anti-harassment policies.

+Stockley returned to England in July 2025 to take the role of academy manager at Stoke City.

 Personal life

-Stockley completed his coaching badges at 'C' level with the intention to go into management.
-He studied broadcast journalism at Staffordshire University during his time at Port Vale, hoping to pursue a career in the media upon his retirement as a player, specifically as a pitch-side reporter.
+Stockley completed his coaching badges at 'C' level to go into management.
+He studied broadcast journalism at University of Staffordshire during his time at Port Vale, hoping to pursue a career in the media upon his retirement as a player, specifically as a pitch-side reporter.
 During his time at Wycombe Wanderers he also had his own column in the club programme.
 He met his wife, Anna, in 2004 and has two children: Esmé and Jobe.